brianvh/page_match/README.md

     should have a main header for "Joe User"
 ```

-We're able to turn each example into a single line, containing a domain specific matcher for our application.
-In addition, we get context specific descriptions for our examples.
+The resulting test file is now easier to read, contains examples that make use of custom, domain specific matchers, that when output provide us with context-specific descriptions for those examples.